idris-lang/Idris-dev/docs/reference/misc.rst

 +--------------------------------------+---------------------------------------+

 The FP heap is the primary heap.
 It may contain values of type ``CData``, which are references to items in the C heap.
-A C heap item *contains* a ``(void *)`` pointer and the corresponding finalizer.
-Once a C heap item is no longer referenced from the FP heap, it is marked as unused and the next GC sweep will finalize and deallocate it.
+A C heap item contains a ``(void *)`` pointer and the corresponding finalizer.
+Once a C heap item is no longer referenced from the FP heap, it is marked as unused and the next GC sweep will call its finalizer and deallocate it.

 There is no Idris interface for ``CData`` other than its type and FFI.